Drink More Water

 Your insulin sensitivity is a measurement of how well your body responds to the effects of insulin.
 Released in response to a meal containing carbohydrates or protein, it helps remove glucose from the blood and store it for future fuel use.
 Insulin levels and fluid retention are positively correlated.
-If you can manage your insulin levels by improving your insulin sensitivity, you can learn how to lose water weight.
+If you can manage your insulin levels by improving your insulin sensitivity, you can bloating under control.

 Lower Your Carbohydrate Intake

-There are two ways that lowering your carbohydrate intake helps you lose water weight.
+There are two ways that lowering your carbohydrate can control fluid retention.
 First, it improves insulin sensitivity and keeps insulin levels low.
 And second, your body stores carbohydrates as glycogen in the muscle and liver.
 Glycogen is about 1 part glucose to 3 parts water.
 I wouldn’t concern yourself so much with the second reason.
 Intracellular water retention (inside the muscle) is good for the body, it’s the subcutaneous water retention (under the skin) that we want to get rid of.